Yesterday was the start of a new week after the needless shooting at Sandy Hook Elementary in Sandy Hook, CT, on Dec 14, 2012.

-I dropped off my child at school yesterday morning and was saddened to see a police car and two officers with their guns standing outside the school in place of the principal who usually greets the children as they arrive at school.
+I dropped off my child at school yesterday morning and was saddened to see a police car and two officers with their guns standing outside the school in place of the principal who usually greets the children as they arrive.
 I have to admit I was a bit relieved to know that if someone were to start shooting, the police would most likely stop it before it got out of control, and my child’s life might be spared.
-However, the reality of this situation flattened my spirit, and I felt a profound sadness because of the state of our world.
-Why so much violence?
+But, the reality of this situation also scared me, and I felt a profound sadness because of the state of our world.

 When I was in middle school, all I worried about was what I was going to eat for lunch that day, what boy would or would not like me, or if I was going to be chosen on the better team for kickball.
-Possible bullies at school and getting in trouble at home was all we feared.
+Possible bullies at school and getting in trouble at home was all I feared.
 I was a happy-go-lucky child who looked forward to guitar lessons, girl scouts, and cheerleading after school; I knew all my classmates.
 If one were to go missing, we all would feel the loss.

 Forty or so years ago, this “fear” did not exist as it does today.
 We have created a society based on fear.
 We are afraid to take a stand.
 We are afraid of losing our jobs.
 We are afraid of going broke.
 We fear illness, loss, and death.
-We are afraid to walk outside our front doors.
+We are afraid to walk outside of our front doors.
 We would rather stay inside our homes and surf online than walk to the neighbor’s house and introduce ourselves.
 We are afraid to feel our pain, so we fantasize, take drugs, eat in excess, and create chaos for ourselves by becoming addicted to substances, alcohol, recreational drugs, and pills.
-We submerge ourselves in our I-phones, I-pads, I-pods, other electronic gadgets, the internet, and TV.
+We are sucked into our I-phones, I-pads, I-pods, other electronic gadgets, the internet, and TV.
 We have become numb and despondent, uncaring and cold, distant and confused, anxious and rude, lifeless and robotic, and disconnected.
 And now, we are even more afraid: we are so fearful that we clutch onto our guns (and rights) tighter.

 “Put more restrictions on the purchase of guns,” they say.
 More restrictions will make it harder to obtain guns, but will it stop the criminals from confiscating and using them?
 I understand wanting to protect ourselves and our loved ones, but I cannot see any other way to protect myself from an attack unless I am always on alert with my gun.
 How am I to live always waiting for the impending “attack?”
 How is that freedom?
 It is not.
 It is living in chains and in anxiety each moment.